August 19. Kazinform's timeline of major events

 2011 – An official signing ceremony of the agreement on the foundation of the Central Asian center for emergency response and disaster risk reduction takes place in Almaty.

-2012 – The Boxing Centre in Karaganda is named after Olympic champion Serik Sapiyev.
+2012 – Boxing Centre in Karaganda is named after Olympic champion Serik Sapiyev.

 2014 – Great Value Colleges study shows that Al Farabi Kazakh National University joins the top 50 most technologically developed universities of the world ranking 31st.